DoB1993-02-11 BirthplaceCardiff Height1.91 m (6' 3") Weight100 kg (15 st 10 lb) PositionCentre

 DoB1989-07-25 BirthplaceMerthyr Tydfil Height1.88 m (6' 2") Weight110 kg (17 st 4 lb) PositionHooker

-Kristian Dacey made his competitive debut for the Blues in September 2010 in their 22 point to 6 win over Connacht at the Cardiff City Stadium.
+Kristian Dacey made his competitive debut for the Blues in September 2010 in victory over Connacht at the Cardiff City Stadium and has gone on to become one of the hottest prospects in Welsh rugby.

 In the 2007/08 season, Kristian was playing for Merthyr in Division One, and for the Blues U20 team.
 In early 2010, it was decided that Kristian's progression in Rugby would be better nurtured with a switch to the hooker position, where he has flourished.